jsebrech/minisync/notes.md

   3. Fetch the master index file
   4. Update master index with all necessary info, write it

 > A conflict can occur during writing of the master-index.
-When using a storage API that does not prevent this, the syncing will still work but may not be aware of some clients until those sync again.
+When using a storage API that does not prevent this,
+> the syncing will still work but may not be aware of some clients until those sync again.

-*Storing (single user)*
+> If after a while there are many old client folders, a purge operation can be run to discard ones that haven't been
+> updated in a long time.
+Those clients can still sync again, but it would mean they have to reupload everything.

+### Storing (single user)

 Store locally in the same format as remotely.
 See file structure above.
 Or use something more compact.

-Sync local state to all remote linked storage accounts.
+Sync local state to the remote linked storage account.

-For multiple storage accounts, store lastReceived in later synced accounts so remote clients on update resolution can detect the earlier synced accounts as a duplicate of the later synced accounts.
-Don't store lastReceived in earlier synced accounts for later ones, because there is no guarantee the syncing will complete.

-**Multiple users**
+For multiple storage accounts, see gotcha's below.

+### Multiple users

 First download (from remote user):
 1. Alice shares url of master index to bob